rj678/Machine-Learning/README.md

 # Machine-Learning

 This repo has been set up to understand and use Machine Learning algorithms for various classification and regression tasks.
 Each task has been set up in a different folder.

-## TensorFlow:
+The workflows use TensorFlow and scikit-learn.

 ### Classification